djsudduth/wspr-reports/README.md

 # wspr-reports
 Reports and charts for amateur radio wspr hf performance using propagation accuracy measurements.
 The goal is to determine HF antenna performance based on a time series collection of wspr signal reports.
+Reports are saved as CSV files for analysis either using spreadsheets or other tools.

+## Background
-Background: Many amateurs utilize wspr reports to determine their overall HF system performance.
+Many amateurs utilize wspr reports to determine their overall HF system performance.
 However, widely variable factors affect wspr reports by distant stations.
 These can include time of day, solar x-ray flux, ionospheric variations, etc.
 **Relying on short duration wspr reports can lead to false assumptions and correlations regarding performance**.

-Examples:
+## Examples
 The first report shows the wspr means and std deviations by azimuth direction (N, NE, E, SE, S, SW...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns:

 `map  km   Reporter       count    mean      std     min    25%   50%    75%   max`